HyunghoNa/EMU/README.md

 python3 src/main.py --config=EMU_grf --env-config=academy_3_vs_1_with_keeper
 ```
 For EMU(CDS), please change config file to EMU_grf_cds.
-(Note: please set optimality_incentive=True for episodic incentive in EMU_CDS configurations.
-We will update the default configuration soon.)

 # Publication
 If you find this repository useful, please cite our paper: